coreyhulen/teaching/arduino/lesson-02/lesson.md

 ---
-title: Arduino Lesson 1 - Intro to AdruinoS
+title: Arduino Lesson 2 - LEDs
-permalink: /teaching/arduino/lesson-01/
+permalink: /teaching/arduino/lesson-02/
 layout: lesson
 lesson: arduino
-excerpt: "Sometimes it is nice to programmatically run .sql scripts on a MySQL database using Java.
+excerpt: " Lesson2 ~~~ Sometimes it is nice to programmatically run .sql scripts on a MySQL database using Java.
 This is easily accomplished using the allowMultiQueries configuration property for the MySQL Connector/J driver.
 When set to true it allows the use of ‘;’ to delimit multiple queries."
 ---

-Lesson File
+Lesson File 2

 ![Read TPS](cassreadperf1.png)